ayhanarican/apiogenesis/README.md

 They probably question such dynamic module author under spotlights.
 I did this project, but you don't do it!

-You are working from morning until evening to do what this module can do.
+You spend a lot of time on projects.
+Get some rest!
 Take time for some fun :)

 ## Supports
 * Multi language contents